Remove Background Using Magic Wand Tool Photoshop – A Step by Step Tutorial

 Intersect with Selection

-The new selection gets created in this selection, including previous selection pixels.
+The new selection, including the previous selection pixels, gets created in this selection.

 Sample Size

-Adjusting the sample size is available in the newer version of Photoshop.
-Magic Wand Tool can select only one color pixel at once, which is its default characteristic.
+Adjust the sample size by selecting only one color pixel at once, which is its default characteristic.

-If you command the magic wand tool to increase the sample size, it will average the pixel color around the sample into its selection criteria.
+If you command the tool to increase the size of the sample, it will average the pixel color around the sample into its selection criteria.

 Tolerance

-You can’t do it to select a larger area at once without adjusting the Magic Wand Tool Tolerance.
-It would be best if you decide to keep the Tolerance range between 15 – 30.
-The tolerance level is 20 in our example image.
+You can’t do it to select a larger area at once without adjusting the tolerance.
+It would be best to keep the range of Tolerance between 15–30.
+In our example image, you will find the tolerance level is 20.

-Depending on the image’s background color, you have to pick any method from the above.
-However, we will discuss both Methods for your better understanding.
+Depending on the image’s background color, you must pick any method from the above.

 Does your image have a solid-colored background?
-If yes, then you can select the background using the Magic Wand Tool.
-Then you have to make Inverse to the selection.
+If yes, you can select the background using the Magic Wand Tool.
+Then, you have to make Inverse to the selection.

-1. It is significantly essential not to do any work in the Original Layer.
-So, select the duplicate Layer to accomplish your work.
+1. Refraining from doing any work in the Original Layer is essential.
+So, select the duplicate Layer and complete your work.

-2. Select the Magic Wand Tool, and click on any portion of the image per your preference.
+2. Select the tool, and click on any portion of the image per your preference.

 3. Now press and hold the Shift key.
-At this point, don’t forget to click on background areas that are not being selected at the initial stage—for example, the orange shadows.
+At this point, don’t forget to click on background areas not selected at the initial stage—for example, the orange shadows.

 4. Then press Shift + Ctrl + I (for Windows), Shift + Command + I (for Mac).
-This will allow you to select Inverse, or the subject will get selected.
+This will allow you to select Inverse, or the subject will be selected.

 Select Subject